reIyst/SSWG/README.md

 ## Functions explained:
 ##  read_config()
-Looks for the parameters set forth in two files: sswg.sh and sswg.json On line 68 of the sswg.sh >config_file="/wg.sswg.json" asks for user credential and a pre set path to populate further into the processing.
+Looks for the parameters set forth in two files: sswg.sh and sswg.json On line 68 of `sswg.sh` or line 3 of `sswg2.sh and keys.sh` of the script >config_file="/wg.sswg.json" asks for user credential and a pre set path to populate further into the processing.
 Being that line 68 is in itself a pre set path may add confusion, yet if one were to set line 68 to a different location EX. /etc or /etc/config the sswg.json file must be edited to follow.